-Note: Score based on a 1 to 7 scale where 7 is "highly standardized" and 1 is "not at all standardized"; 2017 data unavailable Source: L.E.K.
-2018 Hospital Study

-Centralization of decision-making, standardization and supplier rationalization are themes evident to different degrees among all providers, but most particularly among progressive health systems.
+Note: Score based on 1 to 7 scale where 7 is 'highly standardized' and 1 is 'not at all standardized'; 2017 data unavailable.
+Source: L.E.K.
+2018 Hospital Study Survey Centralization of decision-making, standardization, and supplier rationalization are themes evident to different degrees among all providers, but most particularly

+While Progressives

+continue to refine

+how their end-state

+supply chains will look,

+suppliers will need

+to remain nimble and

+adapt to the new roles

+they may need to play.

+among Progressive health systems.
 Progressives have been the most aggressive in tightening control over decision-making within their systems and have been the most sophisticated in driving standardization and rationalization initiatives.
-This is a reflection of progressives' generally higher engagement in the operations of their supply chains.
-Scaled progressives, in particular, have brought in supply chain talent from outside healthcare and have sought to take control of their supply chains to reduce variability and costs throughout their systems.
-These efforts have manifested themselves in many ways, including self-distribution of products, establishment of consolidated services centers, and less reliance on national GPOs via regional purchasing groups or direct integration (e.g., Mercy Health's ROi, Intermountain's Intalere).
-This range of supply chain changes, often highly specific to a health system, creates some challenges for suppliers (e.g., potentially higher cost to serve), but creates opportunities as well (e.g., interest in new service offerings to support supply chain activities).
-While progressives continue to refine how their end-state supply chains will look, suppliers will need to remain nimble and adapt to the new roles they may need to play.
+This is a reflection of Progressives' generally higher engagement in the operations of their supply chains.
+Scaled Progressives, in particular, have brought in supply chain talent from outside healthcare and have sought to take control of their supply chains to reduce variability and costs throughout their systems.
+These efforts have manifested themselves in many ways including self-distribution of products, establishment of consolidated services centers (CSCs), and less reliance on national GPOs via regional purchasing groups or direct integration (e.g., Mercy Health's ROi, Intermountain's Intalere).
+This Figure 9 Likelihood of working with an outside service provider (2018) Percent of respondents rating (n=107)

-Finally, it is worth noting that progressive health systems generally exhibit a very different approach to supplier relationships than do other segments.
+range of supply chain changes, often highly specific to a health system, creates some challenges for suppliers (e.g., potentially higher cost to serve), but opportunities as well (e.g., interest in new service offerings to support supply chain activities).
+While Progressives continue to refine how their end-state supply chains will look, suppliers will need to remain nimble and adapt to the new roles they may need to play.
+Finally, it is worth noting that Progressive health systems generally exhibit a very different approach to supplier relationships than do other segments.
 Progressives are actively seeking outside partnerships as a way to gain expertise and expand their capabilities.
 They are increasingly open to working more closely with suppliers in general and are seeking deeper relationships with a narrower set of preferred partners in particular (see Figure 9).
-As a general rule of thumb, local traditionalists and scaled traditionalists tend to be more transactional in their supplier relationships, while progressives tend to be more partnershiporiented.
-A thorough understanding of these segments can help suppliers engage customers in the ways in which those customers want to be engaged and ensure that suppliers take advantage of opportunities to engage more closely with their customers.

-The future for healthcare product and service suppliers

-The evolution of the U.S. provider landscape is far from over.
+As a general rule of thumb, Local Traditionalists and Scaled Traditionalists tend to be more transactional in their supplier relationships, while Progressives tend to be more partnership-oriented.
+A thorough understanding of these segments can help suppliers engage customers in the ways in which they want to be engaged and ensure that suppliers take advantage of opportunities to engage more closely with their customers.
+The Future for Healthcare Product and Service Suppliers The evolution of the US provider landscape is far from over.
 Suppliers have begun to change commercial engagement models and offerings in response, but they must continue to adapt or be left behind.
-Leading suppliers are tailoring provider segmentation to their business, benchmarking their performance with different segments, and adjusting their targeting, resourcing and service offerings to align with the priorities and needs of different customers.
-These suppliers are recognizing that alignment with thriving progressive health systems will be the difference between success and failure in the next decade.
+Leading suppliers are tailoring provider segmentation to their business, benchmarking their performance with different segments, and adjusting their targeting, resourcing, and service offerings to align with the priority and needs of different customers.
+These suppliers are recognizing that alignment with Progressive, thriving health systems will be the difference between success and failure in the next decade.
+Ilya Trakhtenberg (i.trakhtenberg@lek.com) and Jonas Funk are Managing Directors and Partners in L.E.K.

-About the Authors

-Ilya Trakhtenberg is a Managing Director and Partner in L.E.K.
 Consulting's Chicago office.
-He has 10 years of experience as a management consultant and has led consulting engagements for dozens of clients, focusing on growth strategy, M&A support and commercial excellence in medtech and healthcare more broadly.

-hundreds of consulting engagements, primarily focused on growth strategy and mergers and acquisitions support in the medtech and life sciences industries.

-Jonas Funk is a

-Managing Director

-and Partner in L.E.K.

-Consulting's Chicago

-office.
-He has more than

-17 years of experience at L.E.K. and has directed

-Monish Rajpal is a Managing Director and Partner in L.E.K.
-Consulting's New York office.
-He joined the firm in 2008 and focuses on biopharmaceuticals and life sciences, medtech/medical devices and healthcare services, as well as on the emerging overlap and convergence of these various sectors.
+Monish Rajpal is a Managing Director and partner in L.E.K's New York office.
+Online print subscriptions, reprints, and web posting and distribution licenses are available.
+Contact Bridget Kelly-Stoll | 888-202-5939 | b.stoll@medtechstrategist.com

-About L.E.K.
-Consulting

-L.E.K.
-Consulting is a global management consulting firm that uses deep industry expertise and rigorous analysis to help business leaders achieve practical results with real impact.
-We are uncompromising in our approach to helping clients consistently make better decisions, deliver improved business performance and create greater shareholder returns.
-The firm advises and supports global companies that are leaders in their industries - including the largest private- and public-sector organizations, private equity firms, and emerging entrepreneurial businesses.
-Founded in 1983, L.E.K. employs more than 1,400 professionals across the Americas, Asia-Pacific and Europe.
-For more information, go to www.lek.com.

-L.E.K.
-Consulting is a registered trademark of L.E.K.
-Consulting LLC.
-All other products and brands mentioned in this document are properties of their respective owners. © 2019 L.E.K.
-Consulting LLC